bharitwal/WWCode-London/resources/devops/Git & Github/Session4 - Exercises.md

 Session 4  - Git and Github Exercises
 ---

-Questions have been designed to cover the fork and clone workflow for contributing to public repositories on github.
+Questions have been designed to be completed in the given sequence to cover the fork and clone workflow for contributing to public repositories on github.

 1. Fork the [Women Who Code - London](https://github.com/WomenWhoCode/WWCode-London) repository.